jpickell/dotfiles/README.md

 - SunOS
 - Darwin

+**Aliases**
+- Some nifty keyboard aliases to make common CLI strings a bit simpler to access, broken up by logical function

 **Functions**
 - Text Notes
    1. **n**  -- By itself will create a note with today's date as the name of the note.
 With an argument it will create a note with that name if it does not already exist.
 If the note already exists, it will open the existing note in $EDITOR